narwhalsilent/tp/docs/UserGuide.md

 * A success message in the form of "Address book has been cleared!" will be shown.
 * The address book will be empty.

-### Exiting the program : `exit`

-Exits the program.

-Format: `exit`

-### Saving the data

-LoanGuardPro data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

-### Editing the data file

-LoanGuardPro data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.

-:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, LoanGuardPro will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the LoanGuardPro to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.

 <div style="text-align: right"><a href="#table-of-contents">Back to top</a></div>

 --------------------------------------------------------------------------------------------------------------------